Barbara Johns chosen for Statuary Hall in the U.S. Capitol - Farmville

 Barbara Rose Johns’ walkout of Farmville’s Robert Russa Moton High School in 1951 has led to her being chosen to join George Washington as Virginia’s second representative in the National Statuary Hall Collection at the U.S. Capitol.

-From a field of five finalists, Johns was chosen by a wide majority by the eight members of the Commission for Historical Statues in the United States Capitol.
+From a field of five finalists, Johns was chosen by a wide majority by the eight members of the Commission for Historical Statues in the United States Capitol Wednesday, Dec.
+16.

 “Sometimes history finds the people, and Barbara Johns certainly found her moment in history,” commission member Margaret Vanderhye, of McLean, said.
 “It just grabbed her right where she was, and all of us as schoolchildren and all of our children across the country have benefited from it.
 I think we made the right decision today, and I am glad to be a part of it.”